somakeit/smib-commands/README.md

 represent the language the script is written in - e.g. `.sh` for bash, `.py` for python, `.coffee` for CoffeeScript.

-The command is sent 3 or 4 arguments:
+The command is sent 3 or 4 arguments\*:

   1. Nick - the nick name of the user invoking us
   2. Channel - the channel over which the request was sent (or blank if